Easter Chick Slippers Pattern {+ Loop Stitch Tutorial}

 Easter Chick Slippers Pattern

-The kid’s slippers pattern is easy to follow, knit flat on straight needles, and then seamed.
+The kid’s slipper pattern is easy to follow, knit flat on straight needles, and seamed.

-This pattern is great for any beginners who are learning how to knit, as it is a great project for practicing garter stitch and how to create loops.
+This pattern is great for beginners learning how to knit, as it is a great project for practicing garter stitch and how to create loops.

 Purchase the inexpensive ad-free, PDF printable pattern in my shop here.